skadauke/rwb-train/README.md

   - GitHub R packages are supported.
 - Automatically activates and deactivates the supplied RStudio Server Pro license when the docker container is started or stopped.

-## Configuration

-Note that running the RStudio Workbench Docker image requires the container to run using the `--privileged` flag and a valid RStudio Workbench license.
-The image also expects an `/etc/rstudio` folder which customarily is mounted from a local directory named `server-pro/conf`.

 ## Example use

 ### Build the docker image locally